kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-12-1.png" width="480" style="display: block; margin: auto;" />

-This multicollinearity will be an issue as I move into building a model using these variables.
+This potential multicollinearity might be an issue as I move into building a model using these variables.

 ## Model Building